-The idea of a hobnobbing scene in Manhattan’s stuffiest zip code seemed laughable a few years ago.
-But the Penrose—named for a neighborhood in Cork, Ireland, where two of the owners grew up—is finally bringing a bit of the indie-chic East Village to Gossip Girl territory.
+The Penrose—named for a neighborhood in Cork, Ireland, where two of the owners grew up—brings a bit of the indie-chic East Village to Gossip Girl territory.
 Operated by the gastropub specialists behind the Wren and Wilfie & Nell, the joint would be run-of-the-mill farther downtown, where the trifecta of reclaimed wood, craft pours and pedigreed pub grub long ago joined the ranks of food-world clichés, but it’s a welcome change up here.

 Choice acts keep New York’s most dapper nightspot on the map, while the steep cover charge and white-jacketed service makes sure riffraff doesn’t scuff up the bar’s most valued draw: original Ludwig Bemelmans murals.
-Mixologist Brian Van Flandern’s spiffy (and pricey) potions preserve the bar’s classic character.
-Try the popular Paradise cocktail (pear vodka, Aneri and prosecco with lime and bitters), or a rum, lime, tonic and Martell cognac concoction named for the spot’s longtime barkeep, Tommy Rowles.
+Not to be missed, spiffy (and pricey) cocktails preserve the bar’s classic character.

 The more refined side of British booze culture is reflected at this UES gastropub, helmed by veterans of Orsay and Raines Law Room.
-English brews like Fuller's London Pride share tap space with Belgium suds (Duvel Green) and a proprietary lager made by Red Hook's Sixpoint Craft Ales.
-Wine drinkers can explore a number of vino-based cocktails, including the First Bloom (sauvignon blanc, elderflower cordial, lemon, club soda) and the La Vie En Rose (dry vermouth, grenadine, lime, club soda).
+English brews share tap space with Belgium suds and a proprietary lager made by Red Hook's Sixpoint Craft Ales.
+Wine drinkers can explore a number of vino-based cocktails, along with regular glasses.